On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

 \section{\textsf{DAFT} Models}

 With the rapid expansion of open platforms like Colab and Kaggle to perform model training, and having access to different public datasets, researchers can access LLMs and datasets that can be used to fine-tune these LLMs.
-This has lead to a large repository of publicly available fine-tuned base models (as defined in Section~\ref{sec:intro}) \cite{huggingface_models, open_source_FMs}.
-In Section~\ref{sec:intro} we argued that the performance of any such fine-tuned model on some target dataset depends on the source dataset on which it was fine-tuned on.
-We define a dataset to be domain adjacent dataset if it can be used for the same (general) task as the target dataset. \textit{We call a model a domain adjacent fine-tuned model (\daft) if: (i) it was fine-tuned with a domain adjacent dataset, and (ii) the output space of the model can be appropriately mapped to the target task.}
+This has lead to a large repository of publicly available \emph{fine-tuned base models} (as defined in Section~\ref{sec:intro}) \citep{huggingface_models, open_source_FMs}.
+We formally define \textit{base model} as; \begin{definition} A \textbf{base model} has a pre-trained LLM and a task-specific (un-tuned) header layer added on top of the LLM. \end{definition} In Section~\ref{sec:intro} we argued that the performance of any such fine-tuned base model on some target dataset depends on the source dataset on which it was fine-tuned on.
+A base model’s header layer can vary depending on the task, and it can become a domain adjacent fine-tuned model (DAFT) for a task when the base model is fine-tuned (either the header layer or the full model) with a dataset that has the same task criterion as the target data.
+So, we define the DAFT model as follows: \begin{definition} A domain adjacent fine-tuned model (DAFT) is a fine-tuned base model, if the model can be used for the same (general) task as the target task. \end{definition}

+The task similarity between two tasks can be calculated in two ways: (i) by the source and target dataset similarity and (ii) by task description similarity.
+Since in most cases the source dataset, with which the DAFT model was fine-tuned, is not available, method (ii) is more general.
+For method (ii), the task similarity can be identified manually or measured using an LLM fine-tuned for `textual similarity’.
+In our definition of DAFT, we are proposing to follow method (ii) to find DAFT models, i.e., when a model is fine-tuned with a dataset that has the same task criterion as the target data.